greg-raven/Impeachment-Chronicles/_posts/2022-04-21-russia-ties-accurate.md

 - TŽa Kvetenadze
 ---

-House Intelligence Committee Chairman Rep. Adam Schiff (D-CA) defended past comments he made touting the infamous [Steele dossier]({% post_url 2016-06-20-the-steele-dossier %}) Ñ a report compiled by former British intelligence officer Christopher Steele alleging close ties between the Donald Trump camp and Russia in the course of the 2016 campaign Ñ during an appearance on Meet the Press Sunday, days after an analyst behind the study was arrested for lying to the FBI about his sources.
+House Intelligence Committee Chairman Rep. Adam Schiff (D-CA) defended past comments he made touting the infamous [Steele dossier]({% post_url 2016-06-20-the-steele-dossier %}) --- a report compiled by former British intelligence officer Christopher Steele alleging close ties between the Donald Trump camp and Russia in the course of the 2016 campaign --- during an appearance on Meet the Press Sunday, days after an analyst behind the study was arrested for lying to the FBI about his sources.

 **Key Facts**